BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 You will then get an *Ability Capsule* and *Exp.
 Candy XL*.

 *Special Scene: Ryland's Conviction* requires 2 Relationship Points with Ryland at this point.
+There's a *Starlight Arena Field Readout* beyond and 5 hidden *Exp.
+Candy XL*.

 Backtrack to the water of Route 6, and go up and right.